ErikOstrowski/ISLE/README.md

 ## Step.
 3

-The merging of pseudo-labels is done after a class-wise evaluation for each $\widetilde{CAM}_n^{i}$ to determine which Component after refinement has the high score for each class $c$ with
+The merging of pseudo-labels is done after a class-wise evaluation for each $\widetilde{CAM_n^{i}}$ to determine which Component after refinement has the high score for each class $c$ with
 $1 \leq c \leq C$ :
 $$AE(i) = \sum_{c=1}^C AE^c(i) = \sum_{c=1}^C best(CAM_n^{*,c,i})$$
 For all $i$ in $I$